rabbunimerugumala/Mason-Manager-Pro/README.md

 # Mason Manager Pro

-This is a Next.js application designed to help manage daily worker and labourer attendance, wages, and work sites.
-It provides a user-friendly interface to track daily records, additional costs like machine and muta work, and calculate payments.
+Mason Manager Pro is a modern, responsive web application built with Next.js, designed to help construction site managers or contractors easily track daily worker and labourer attendance, manage wages, and log miscellaneous expenses for multiple work sites.
+It features a clean, user-friendly interface that works seamlessly on both desktop and mobile devices.

 ## Features

-- **Work Site Management**: Create, edit, and delete construction work sites.
+-   **Multi-Site Management**: Create, edit, and delete multiple construction work sites, each with its own specific payment rates.
-- **Daily Records**: Log daily attendance for workers and labourers.
-- **Cost Tracking**: Record additional daily costs for specialized (muta) work and machinery.
+-   **Daily Attendance Tracking**: Easily log the number of workers and labourers present on any given day using a simple counter interface.
+-   **Dynamic Cost Logging**: Add, edit, and delete an unlimited number of additional daily costs (e.g., "Cement bags," "Machine rental") with descriptions and amounts.
-- **Rate Management**: Set and update payment rates for workers and labourers at each site.
+-   **Rate Customization**: Set and update the daily payment rates for workers and labourers on a per-site basis.
-- **Payment Calculation**: Automatically calculates daily and weekly payments based on records and rates.
-- **History Log**: View, edit, and delete historical records for each site.
+-   **Automated Payment Calculation**: The app automatically calculates total payments for the current day and the current week in real-time.
+-   **Weekly Grouped History**: View a complete history of all records, neatly organized and grouped by week (from Monday to Saturday).
+Each week displays a sub-total for easy review.
+-   **PDF Export**: Generate a professional, detailed PDF report of the entire history for a work site, including weekly totals and a grand total.
+This is perfect for record-keeping and sharing.
+-   **Share as JPG**: Share a summary of any specific week's work as a downloadable JPG image, ideal for quick updates via messaging apps.
+-   **Fully Mobile-Responsive**: The UI is optimized for all screen sizes, ensuring a seamless experience whether you are on a phone, tablet, or desktop.
-- **Local Storage**: All data is persisted in the browser's local storage.
+-   **Persistent Local Storage**: All your data is automatically saved in the browser's local storage, so you never lose your records.
+-   **Consistent & Modern UI**: The application uses a consistent design language with gradient buttons and a professional color palette, built with ShadCN UI and Tailwind CSS.

+## Application Flow

+The user journey is designed to be simple and intuitive:

+1.  **Home Page**: The user lands on the home page, where they can see a list of all their existing work sites.
+From here, they can create a new site or choose an existing one to manage.
+2.  **Create a Work Site**: By clicking "Create Site," the user can enter a name and set the daily rates for workers and labourers for that new site.
+3.  **Site Dashboard**: After selecting a site, the user is taken to its dashboard.
+This is the main control center where they can:
+    -   Log today's attendance for workers and labourers.
+    -   Add any number of additional costs for the day.
+    -   Update the payment rates for that specific site.
+    -   See live calculations for "Today's Total Payment" and "This Week's Total."
+4.  **View History**: From the dashboard, the user can navigate to the "History Log."
+5.  **History Page**: This page displays all past records, grouped by week.
+The user can:
+    -   Expand or collapse each week to see daily entries.
+    -   Export the entire site history as a PDF.
+    -   Share a specific week's summary as a JPG image.
+    -   Edit or delete any individual past record.

-## Project Structure
+## Project Structure & File Descriptions

-The project is structured as a standard Next.js application using the App Router.
+The project follows a standard Next.js App Router structure.

 ```
 .